Springfield

 Choose Springfield for museums, basketball, and easier train/bus arrival.
 Choose Amherst when the fixed reason is UMass Amherst, Amherst College, Five Colleges, or a quieter college-town rhythm.

-Springfield The group wants a museum campus, sports-history anchor, Springfield College, or a western Massachusetts arrival hub.
+Springfield The group wants a museum campus, a sports-history highlight, Springfield College, or a western Massachusetts arrival hub.

 Amherst The day starts with a campus appointment or needs downtown Amherst, literary museum time, or Five Colleges context.

-If the traveler is arriving by train or bus, Springfield is the cleaner first layer; if the visit is admissions-led, let the campus choose the base.
+If you are arriving by train or bus, Springfield is the easier place to start; if the visit is admissions-led, let the campus decide where you stay.

 Museum campus vs Basketball Hall of Fame